Skip to content

 Prerequisites included stakeholder buy-in from sales leadership, dedicated time allocation for training sessions (8 hours per sales representative), and basic CRM infrastructure.
 Companies without established CRM workflows require additional setup time.

 Change management focused on demonstrating immediate utility rather than process compliance.
-We created role-specific quick-reference guides and built messaging prompts into existing CRM workflows rather than requiring separate tools.
+Role-specific quick-reference guides went into reps' hands on day one, and messaging prompts got built into existing CRM workflows so nothing required a separate tool.
 A messaging framework that isn't in the CRM is a map nobody can open.

 Weak vs Strong Messaging Frameworks